mr-amirfazel/sorting_visualizer/README.md

-I tried to combine my froent-end knowledge and understandings of algorithms, and decided to create a visualizer for basic sorting algorithms using reactjs
+I tried to combine my froent-end knowledge and understandings of algorithms, and decided to create a visualizer for basic sorting algorithms using reactjs also had a great inspiration reading [this](https://blog.devgenius.io/lets-build-a-sorting-visualizer-using-react-part-i-91259271e9f) artice

 feel free adjust and improve the code